 I noticed a guy setting up to play his guitar in my periphery.
 Normally I would ignore this, even if I’m curious.
 But this time something in me yelled, “Why the hell shouldn’t you stop and listen if it’s what you want to do?!” so I swerved left, waited, and listened.
 It was beautiful.
 I wanted to just park myself cross-legged right in front of him and watch him play for the rest of my afternoon, completely ignoring the fact that people would either have to jump over me or dive into the tracks because we’d have blocked off the entire walkway.
 Alternatively, I just asked him if would be OK to take an Instagram video and we talked briefly.

 Kaz plays for a world roots band named Brown Rice Family, whose name stems from the belief that one should live in a healthy environment and eat naturally grown food.
 I’m excited to catch their show tomorrow night, my last night in New York.

 Then I discovered that they make SOAP, too!
-Aaron and I have been using only handmade soaps and have this ridiculous collection of handmade soaps from different shops around Austin.
+I have been using only handmade soaps and have this ridiculous collection of handmade soaps from different shops around Austin.
 I can’t wait to try Brown Rice Family’s handcrafted soaps!